TLe2023/Coupons/README.md

 ![heatmap1](images/heatmap1.png)

-No strong association between the Accepted feature and other features is found.
-CoffeeHouse (Coffee House attendance frequency) feature is the feature that has the highest positive association with the Accepted (Coffee House acceptance) feature.
+No strong association between the "Accepted" feature and other features is found.
+"CoffeeHouse" (Coffee House attendance frequency) feature is the feature that has the highest positive association with the "Accepted" (Coffee House acceptance) feature.
 This suggests that the acceptance of the Coffee House coupons is, to some extent, driven by the frequency of going to a Coffee House.

-The Accepted feature has positive associations with Destination (0.18), Passenger (0.15), Time (0.18), Expiration (0.15).
+The "Accepted" feature has positive associations with "Destinatio"n (0.18), "Passenger" (0.15), "Time" (0.18), "Expiration (0.15)".
 These features will be analyzed to gain more insights into the characteristics of drivers who did or did not accept the Coffee House coupons.

 ### 8.3 Analysis of Coffee House coupon acceptance and Frequency of going to a Coffee House